-During the first nine months of 2009, the value of the U.S. Dollar fluctuated against the British Pound, the Euro, the Canadian Dollar and other local currencies of international customers.
+During 2009, the value of the U.S. Dollar fluctuated but generally depreciated against the British Pound, the Euro, the Canadian Dollar and other local currencies of international customers.
 As the U.S. Dollar appreciates relative to the local currencies of our international customers, the cost to the customer for of our products and projects correspondingly increase and could result in reductions in sales or renewals, longer sales cycles, difficulties in collection of accounts receivable and increased price competition, any of which could adversely affect our operating results.
-Likewise, as the U.S. Dollar has appreciated, our contracts denominated in foreign currencies have resulted in reduced revenues.
+Likewise, as the U.S. Dollar appreciates, our contracts denominated in foreign currencies also result in reduced revenues.
+The recent volatility in European financial markets has caused the U.S. Dollar to strengthen against the Euro.
+If this continues, our revenues and operating results may be adversely impacted.